Matthew-Loh/ses-cloudeng/Task4/README.md

 Some Microservices that can be designed can be considered based on Domain Driven Design.
 So if want to model business domain, then can map some functions for example :  ordering, inventory, payment, shipping, notification etc. Each micro service will have its own associated DB that based on the DDD, a relevant DB can be chosen.
 E.G ordering micro service can use some relational database like aws aurora or dynamoDB (since requirement of multi az)

-Can use an asynchronous event bus like SQS (simple queue service) that will manage all the events .
-E.g the Ordering microservice will place an order event that is published to the SQS, and then other micro services can subscribe to the event.
-E.g Inventory will update levels after receive order, payment will charge the customer, shipping will prepare the order for shipping, notification will send email to customer etc. Each micro service can use AWS Lambda (server less) or AWS ECS (container micro services).
+Can use combination of AWS Eventbridge and SQS for mixture of Choreography event driven architecture as well specific asynchronous workflows where need to be processed in sequence. e.g
+- An "Order Placed" event is published to EventBridge.
+- The inventory service subscribes to the event via EventBridge and updates stock levels.
+- The payment service subscribes to the event via EventBridge, but instead of processing directly, it enqueues a task in an SQS queue to process the payment asynchronously.
+- After payment is completed, the shipping service listens to a "Payment Processed" event and initiates shipping.

+Each micro service can use AWS Lambda (serverless) or AWS ECS (container micro services).
 I will choose AWS Lambda for auto scaling.
 Then I will need Nat Gateway since Lambda deployed in the VPC

-3) Query API Gateway.
-This is for read request only (following CQRS).
-This is for queries from the client that are like fetching order history or checking product availability.

-Then similarly, you have read micro services like order history or product catalog with their own event bus and own DB

-4) Since want multi region, need to set up cross region replication for database.
+3) Since want multi region, need to set up cross region replication for database.
 Therefore use Aurora Global database.
 Need to set up route 53 for failover based routing to route users to primary and failover region.
 Then will use health checks and failover policies in route 53 to switch traffic to healthy region if fails.
 Can use route 53 health check to achieve Active- Active setup.
 One region will be primary DB, the other will be read replica with synchronous replication.

 In terms of costs if compare lambda vs ECS: